The following covers our main rules and guidelines that we expect when playing on our servers.

 - Standing in the doorways of a traitor room is still considered being inside of it.

 - Merely walking towards the T-room is not traitorous.
 The player is not KOSable until they actually take their first step in to an area only traitors can access.

-Shooting players or towards them as well as throwing grenades (except smokes and flashbangs):
+Shooting players or towards them, hitting or swinging at players with melee weapons, as well as throwing grenades (not including smokes and flashbangs):

 - If you're shooting towards somebody, you're committing a traitorous act.
 This is also referred to as "Traitor Baiting".